mozilla/oi-campaign-landing-page-template/README.md

 1. Copy the source of this repository to your own repository
 2. Search for "<REPLACEME>" and replace all the needed placeholder data
 3. Remove this section in the README once you have copied it to your repository!

+## Other tasks to do

+1. Consider hosting this on a *.mozilla.community domain
+2. Add Google Analytics or similar to help you measure impact